raystack/meteor/docs/docs/guides/2_manage_recipes.md

 # Recipes - Creation and linting

-A recipe is a set of instructions and configurations defined by user, and in Meteor they are used to define how a particular job will be performed.
+A recipe is a set of instructions and configurations defined by the user, and in Meteor they are used to define how a particular job will be performed.
 Thus, for the entire set of orchestration all you will need to provide will be recipe\(s\) for all the jobs you want meteor to do.

 Read more about the concepts of Recipe [here](../concepts/recipe.md).